dcos/dcos-e2e/docs/source/dcos-vagrant-cli.rst

 `DC/OS Enterprise <https://mesosphere.com/product/>`__ is also supported.
 Ask your sales representative for release artifacts.

-Creating a cluster is possible with the ``dcos-vagrant create`` command.
+Creating a cluster is possible with the :ref:`dcos-vagrant-create` command.
 This command allows you to customize the cluster in many ways.

 See :ref:`the dcos-vagrant create reference <dcos-vagrant-create>` for details on this command and its options.